Skip to main content

 Yes

-PasswordAccount's password used to log in to the Local SFTP Server.
+PasswordAccount's password used to log in.

 If Login Method is Standard,